These raw falafel balls are quick and simple to mix up: made without a dehydrator! Serve them in a veggie bowl with zingy tahini dressing.

 - 1 beet

-- To make the raw falafel: Soak 1 cup of the sunflower seeds for 15 minutes, then drain.
+- Soak 1 cup of the sunflower seeds for 15 minutes, then drain.
 While soaking, mince the onion and garlic.
 In a food processor, blend the sunflower seeds until they form a paste, stopping and scraping the bowl often, until crumbly and paste-like.
 To the bowl of the food processor, add the onion, garlic, cilantro, coriander, cumin, tahini, lemon juice, kosher salt, and a few grinds of black pepper.
 Blend until uniformly chopped and the mixture is sticky.
-Then add 2 tablespoons raw sunflower seeds and pulse until the raw seeds are roughly chopped and the mixture becomes sticky and formable.
-Continue to add another 2 tablespoons raw seeds to come to the right consistency.
-If the dough is too wet, add a bit more cilantro and raw seeds; if the dough is too dry, add water 1/2 teaspoon at a time.
-Form the mixture into 16 balls, each about 1 inch in diameter.
-If time, refrigerate before serving.
+If necessary, add additional raw sunflower seeds (2 to 4 tablespoons) and pulse until the raw seeds are roughly chopped and the mixture becomes sticky and formable.
+If the dough is too dry, add water ½ teaspoon at a time.
+Form the mixture into 14 to 16 balls, each about 1 inch in diameter.

 - Make the Best Lemon Tahini Sauce.
 Reserve extra dressing for later use; it keeps for about 1 month in a sealed container in the refrigerator (bring the dressing to room temperature before serving).